 That bottle of rubbing alcohol sitting in your medicine cabinet probably only gets noticed when you’re tackling a first-aid task.
 But did you know this basic product, consisting of isopropyl alcohol and distilled water, has an abundant number of uses around the house?

-Check out these 20 clever uses (with one bonus tip) for rubbing alcohol that you may not have thought of.
+Check out these 20 clever rubbing alcohol uses (with one bonus tip) that you may not have thought of.
 They just may surprise you!

 - Make your own hand sanitizer by mixing 2/3 cup rubbing alcohol, 1/3 cup aloe vera gel, and 8 drops of lemon, tea tree, or lavender essential oil until thoroughly combined.
 Pour through a funnel into a squirt top bottle.

 - Armpit odors?
 Wipe rubbing alcohol under the arms to kill bacteria, and prevent underarm odor.

 - Freshen shirt underarms with an application of isopropyl alcohol.
 Pour it directly on the affected area and let dry.
 This allows your deodorant to work much better.

 - Freshen shoes: Spritz the insides of your shoes to freshen and kill odors.
 Allow to dry overnight.